10 Minute Balance Exercises for Seniors: Quick Routines to Prevent Falls Today!

 Leveraging Visual Guides for Real-Time Feedback

 Your smartphone camera isn’t just for selfies anymore—it’s your new balance coach.
-I’ve watched clients transform shaky movements into rock-solid poses by using visual feedback like they’re playing fitness charades.
+You can turn shaky movements into rock-solid poses by using visual feedback like they’re playing fitness charades.
 SilverSneakers trainers call this “movement mirroring” – and it works better than you’d guess.

 Interpreting Tempo and Pattern Shifts